raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

   ![HTTPS webpage](images/https.png)

-## Question
+**Question**

-Why did GCHQ keep the discovery of public key cryptogrpahy secret in the 1970s?
+Why did GCHQ keep the discovery of public key cryptography secret in the 1970s?

 ## Answer
+--- collapse ---
 GCHQ is part of the team which protects the UK, along with law enforcement and the other intelligence agencies.
 They defend Government systems from attack, provide support to the Armed Forces and strive to keep the public safe, in real life and online.
 In the 1970s this involved creating cryptogtraphic systems that can protect government and military communications using techiques that had to remain secret to be effective.
 When James Ellis died in 1997, it was decided to make the story of the development of public key cryptography public.
 Today, GCHQ works with industry, academia and other parts of government to promote cyber security in the UK by developing the capability to research and develop new techniques without using secrecy as much as possible.
 This small padlock means that when you communicate with the web page, the information sent by you is only able to be read by that web page, and the information it sends back is only able to be read by you.
 The website uses **public key cryptography** to keep your information secure.
 Public key cryptography provides two useful properties - __encryption__ (preventing unauthorised access to the data) and __authentication__ (proving the person sending or receiving is who they claim to be).
+--- /collapse ---

 ## How does traditional encryption work?